OpenBookStore/openbookstore/src/web/doc/README.md

 With "FEL à la demande" we can search by ISBN, and not do a free search.

-We can't get the cover nor the summary either.
+We can't get the cover nor the summary either, but we have additional information:

+- the availability

 # Seeing one's stock

 We can search our stock with the "Stock" menu.

-Click on a search result to see its own page.
+We can click on a search result to see the book's own page.

 # Adding books

 On a book's page, use the "+1" (and even "-1") button.

-TODO: on search results, use these buttons too.
+TODO: on search results, use similar buttons.